-With the purpose of including additional experiences on important travel topics, here is a guest post from renowned travel adventurer, writer and blogger, Matt Kepnes, otherwise known as Nomadic Matt.
-Here he talks about the importance of travel insurance and what he wouldn’t leave home without it.
+This is a guest post from renowned travel adventurer, writer and blogger, Matt Kepnes, otherwise known as Nomadic Matt.
+Here he talks about the importance of travel insurance and why he wouldn’t leave home without it.

 Over the past decade of travel, I’ve made more than my fair share of travel mistakes.